|

 Horse sales

-(usually the seller).
-How much it will be can be negotiated at the time of sale.
-There may be two or more agents involved representing buyer and seller.
-In the case of all private sales insist on a written document that spells out the details of the deal, the parties involved, the amount of the sale, commissions to be paid and who they are paid to, any warrantees, how the money is to be transferred and any other
+the cost of the commission).
+In the case of all private sales insist on a written document that spells out the details of the deal, the parties involved, the amount of the sale, commissions to be paid and who they are paid to, any warrantees, how the money is to be transferred,

 relevant details.